anjiro/statipy/Readme.md

 ## Installation
 Run `pip install git+https://github.com/anjiro/statipy.git`.

+If you want output to be colorized, optionally `pip install coloredlogs`.

 ## Usage
 Create a directory to hold your files, then under that create a